 Once more, although we gave particularized written notice to Attorney General Vacco of his Law Department's "fraudulent and deceitful conduct" and the district judge's "complicity and collusion", as set forth in the appellant's brief, he took no corrective steps.
 To the contrary, he tolerated his Law Department's further misconduct on the appellate level.
 Thus far, the Second Circuit has maintained a "green light".
-Its one-word order "DENIED", without reasons, our fully-documented and uncontroverted sanctions motion for disciplinary and criminal referral of the Attorney General and his Law Department.
+Its one-word order "DENIED", without reasons, our fully-documented and uncontroverted sanctions motion for disciplinary and criminal referral of the Attorney General and his Law criminal referral of the Attorney General and his Law Department.
 Our perfected appeal, seeking similar relief against the Attorney General, as well as the district judge, is to be argued THIS FRIDAY, AUGUST 29TH.
-It is a case that impacts on every member of the New York as case that impacts on every member of the New York bar -- since the focal issue presented is the unconstitutionality of New York's attorney disciplinary law, as written and as applied.
+It is a case that impacts on every member of the New York bar - since the focal issue presented is the unconstitutionality of New York's attorney disciplinary law, as written and as applied.
 You're all invited to hear Attorney General Vacco personally defend the appeal -- if he dares!

 We agree with Mr. Lifflander that "what is called for now is action".
-Yet, the impetus to root out the perjury, fraud, and other misconduct that imperils our judicial process is not going to come from our elected leaders -- least of all from the Attorney General, the Governor, or Legislative leaders.
-Nor will it come from the leadership of the organized bar or from establishment groups.
+Yet, the impetus to root out the perjury, fraud, and other misconduct that imperils our judicial process is not going to come from our elected leaders - least of all from the Attorney General, the Governor, or Legislative leaders.
+Nor will it come from the leaders him of the organized her or from establishment the leadership of the organized bar or from establishment groups.
 Rather, it will come from concerted citizen action and the power of the press.
-For this, we do not require subpoena power.
+For this, we do not require subpoen power.
 We require only the courage to come forward and publicize the readily-accessible case file evidence -- at our own expense, if necessary.
 The three above-cited cases -- and this paid ad -- are powerful steps in the right direction.